eventflow/EventFlow/README.md

 the [do’s and don’ts](https://geteventflow.net/additional/dos-and-donts/) and the [FAQ](https://geteventflow.net/additional/faq/).

+Alternatively, join our [Discord](https://discord.gg/QfgNPs5WxR) server to engage with the community.
+Its hopefully getting a reboot to kickstart the upcoming release of v1.

 ## Features

 * **Easy to use**: Designed with sensible defaults and implementations that make it